MicrosoftDocs/customer-insights/ci-docs/export-google-ads.md

 ## Known limitations

-- Exporting segments with a total of 1 million customer profiles can take up to 30 minutes because of limitations on the provider side.
+- The maximum customer profiles per export to Google Ads is up to 1 million, which can take up to 30 minutes because of limitations on the provider side.
 - Exporting to Google Ads is limited to segments.
 - Matching in Google Ads can take up to 48 hours.